-Dentists in England can now return to work as government lockdown rules ease.
-But reopening poses challenges for many, and the coronavirus pandemic has exacerbated pre-existing issues with NHS dentistry.
+Dentists in England, Northern Ireland and Scotland can now start offering routine care.
+But re-opening poses challenges for many, and the coronavirus pandemic has exacerbated pre-existing issues with NHS dentistry.

-Only 15% are in a position to offer a full range of treatment, though, and 60% of practices estimate that they will be able to treat less than a quarter of the patient numbers they saw pre-COVID-19.
+A survey conducted the British Dental Association (BDA) in June revealed that only 15% of dental practices in England are in a position to offer a full range of treatment, and 60% of practices estimate that they will be able to treat less than a quarter of the patient numbers they saw pre-COVID-19.

-This is especially concerning given that our research earlier this year revealed that NHS dentistry in England and Wales was already struggling with issues including lack of access, annual price hikes and long waiting lists.
+This is especially concerning given that our research earlier this year revealed that NHS dentistry in some parts of the UK was already struggling with issues including lack of access, annual price hikes and long waiting lists.

 Latest coronavirus news and advice – get the latest insight from Which? money, travel and health experts